NooredeenAjaj/Home-Safety-Monitoring/README.md

 # Transmitting the data / connectivity

 The data from the  sensors is transmitted to the Adafruit platform via the internet using the MQTT protocol over a Wi-Fi connection.
+It's worth mentioning that the permitted calls per minute for a free Adafruit account are 30 data points per minute.
+To maintain the limit for a free account, we send three data points every 8 seconds.

 Wi-Fi is good enough for the most .
 But, Wi-Fi consume battery  because it sends a lot of data and stays connected all the time.
 This can be a problem for devices running on battery.
 To save battery, you can set your device to sleep when it's not sending data.